mic-lalancette/mic-lalancette.github.io/_publications/m-estimation-ai.md

 title: "Rank-based Estimation under Asymptotic Dependence and Independence, with Applications to Spatial Extremes"
 collection: accepted
 permalink: /publication/m-estimation-ai
-excerpt: 'This paper provides theoretical tools and a new methodology for fitting flexible bivariate and spatial tail dependence models that include both asymptotic dependence and independence.'
+excerpt: 'This paper provides theoretical tools and a new methodology to fit flexible bivariate and spatial tail dependence models that include both asymptotic dependence and independence.'
 date: 2020-08-07
 venue: 2Annals of Statistics
 paperurl: 'http://mic-lalancette.github.io/files/paper1.pdf'